 Following Thimphu Municipality, Phuentsholing Municipality is the second largest urban center in Bhutan.
 The 2005 urban population of 21,000 is expected to increase to 32,000 by 2025.
 It is the busiest commercial hub where most of the country's cross-border trade takes place.
-Its urban development plan identifies congestion and poor urban mobility as a key issue that restricts the municipality's growth.
-There is only one entry and exit point for the core area, which results in traffic congestion from local traffic and trucks transporting goods to and from Thimphu, and containers carrying raw materials and finished goods to and from the Pasakha industrial area.
-Bypass roads and bridges are required to divert traffic and reduce congestion, provide an alternative crossing over the Om Chu River to connect the eastern and western portions of the municipality, and accommodate the expected traffic from the proposed dry port.
-In addition, to avoid border traffic passing through the core area, a second border gate is proposed that will link directly to the proposed bypass road.
+Its urban development plan identifies congestion and poor urban mobility as a key issue that restricts the municipality''s growth.
 The UIDP has contributed to rehabilitating and improving roads and other municipal services in Phuentsholing but there are further investment needs.

 Nganglam, which was designated the growth center of southeastern Bhutan and identified as a nationally important urban center with large industrial development potential, has not adequately invested in urban infrastructure.
-Nganglams investment plan identifies urban expansion to the planned Rinchenthang town with water supply and urban transport as priority urban infrastructure needs.
-Infrastructure investments in Bhutan's urban areas need to be preceded by further planning and detailed design.
+Nganglam''s investment plan identifies urban expansion to the planned Rinchenthang town with water supply and urban transport as priority urban infrastructure needs.

-The project is consistent with government plans and strategies, and with the inclusive social development objective of ADB's Bhutan country partnership strategy, which aims to improve urban infrastructure services, upgrade city planning, and strengthen the planning and management functions of municipalities.
-It is consistent with ADB's Strategy 2020 as it contributes to regional outcomes in terms of Millennium Development Goal 7; Bhutan's infrastructure, specifically urban infrastructure, which is one of ADB's five core areas of specialization; and environmentally sustainable development.
+The project is consistent with government plans and strategies, and with the inclusive social development objective of ADB''s Bhutan country partnership strategy, which aims to improve urban infrastructure services, upgrade city planning, and strengthen the planning and management functions of municipalities.
+It is consistent with ADB''s Strategy 2020 as it contributes to regional outcomes in terms of Millennium Development Goal 7; Bhutan''s infrastructure, specifically urban infrastructure, which is one of ADB''s five core areas of specialization; and environmentally sustainable development.
 Lessons learned from past and ongoing urban projects and the country assistance program evaluation are incorporated in the project.
-These include: (i) expanded assistance for integrated urban development in key urban centers; (ii) continued involvement in the sector as key to capacity building of municipalities and for meeting municipal service requirements of rapidly growing populations; (iii) the ability of local governments to plan budgets, manage operation and maintenance (O&M), and deal with private sector service providers requires considerable strengthening and technical capacity building; (iv) local governments have low revenue bases and struggle to provide basic O&M, thus requiring gradual introduction of cost-reflective utility tariffs and user fees.